ipfs/ipfs-docs/docs/install/command-line.md

    > ipfs-update version 1.6.0
    ```

-   While you can use `ipfs-update`right now, it's better to add `ipfs-update.exe` to your `PATH.` by using the following steps.
+   While you can use `ipfs-update`right now, it's better to add `ipfs-update.exe` to your `PATH` by using the following steps.

 4. Print the current working directory and copy it to your clipboard: